c1720-1790. He was the second son of Jonathon Darby of Leap Castle, King’s County in Ireland, and of his wife Anna Marie Frend.

 During 1756 he was appointed to the Seahorse 24, going out to Newfoundland in May.
 In 1757 he joined the Norwich 50, seeing duty in North America and the West Indies, and two years later served under Rear-Admiral George Rodney at the bombardment of Le Havre.
 He then commanded the Devonshire 66 from March 1760, taking a convoy out to North America in the following month, and from 1761 he was employed in the Leeward Islands where he participated in Rodney’s reduction of Martinique during early 1762.
 On the conclusion of that campaign Darby had the honour of being sent home with despatches, and as a reward he was given £500 by the King towards the purchase of a sword.

 A long period of unemployment followed, during which Darby was promoted rear-admiral on 23 January 1778 and vice-admiral on 19 March 1779.
 On 29 March he hoisted his flag aboard the Britannia 100, Captain Charles Morice Pole, as third-in-command in the Channel to Admiral Sir Charles Hardy in order that he could preside at the court martial of Vice-Admiral Sir Hugh Palliser following the Battle of Ushant.
 His appointment was engineered to ensure a favourable verdict for the government, to whit Palliser’s acquittal.
-After escorting the North-American bound convoy out to sea with ten sail of the line at the end of May he participated in the Channel fleet retreat of August 1779.
+After escorting the North-American bound convoy out to sea with ten sail of the line at the end of May, and briefly flying his flag in the Royal George 100, Captain John Colpoys, he participated in the Channel fleet retreat of August 1779.

 Upon Hardy’s retirement he became third-in-command in the Channel to Admiral Francis Geary, and following this officers resignation in August 1780 he succeeded to the command of the fleet on 7 September.
 Having the brilliant Rear-Admiral Richard Kempenfelt as his captain of the fleet, and Captain James Bradby as his flag-captain, he also took on the additional role of a lord of the admiralty in succession to Vice-Admiral Robert Man.
 The Channel Fleet campaign ran from June-December 1780 and in the late autumn he was in the vicinity of Cape Finisterre with twenty-two sail of the line when he fell in with the French fleet of thirty-six.
 Not surprisingly he preferred to avoid battle, and the fleet returned to England.